Materials-Consortia/OPTIMADE/optimade.md

 * `identifier HAS ANY values`: matches when any one of the values given are present in the property (i.e., equivalent with a number of HAS separated by OR).
 * `LENGTH identifier <operator> value`: applies the numeric comparison operator for the number of items in the multi-valued property.

-The following construct may OPTIONALLY be supported:
+The following construct MAY be supported:

 * `identifier HAS ONLY values`: matches when the property only contains items from the given values (i.e., set operator <=)